-- While the deadlines for law schools vary (for the class beginning in the fall of 2013, Harvard’s deadline is December 1, 2012 whereas Santa Clara’s is February 1, 2013), it makes sense to work on your applications in parallel and try to submit more or less all at once.
+While the deadlines for law schools vary it makes sense to work on your applications in parallel and try to submit more or less all at once.
 You will most likely be using the same, perhaps slightly modified, personal statement for every school, so there is no reason to drag out the process.
 Who wants to spend six months stressing out over it?
 Just get it done.

 We know that the process can be intimidating and it can be tempting to procrastinate.
-Professional admissions consultants can help you organize your thoughts, brainstorm about your personal statement, and assist you with getting your applications submitted in a timely manner.
+Accepted admissions consultants can help you organize your thoughts, brainstorm about your personal statement, and assist you with getting your applications submitted in a timely manner.
 The earlier, the better!
 Explore our Law School Admissions Services here.